monasbhar09/AskMe.com/README.md

 ## Requirements:

 JDK 8.

 Maven.

 Database, such as MySQL.

-Web server, such as Apache Tomcat 8.0 (tested only on Tomcat, probably works on other web servers too, maybe requires minor modifications).
+Web server, such as Apache Tomcat 8.0